cgrace0044/rock-paper-scissors/README.md

 - [colorama](https://pypi.org/project/colorama/) - for adding colour to terminal text.
 - [enum](https://pypi.org/project/enum/) - This package provides a module for robust enumerations in Python.
 In this case deciding who wins and the player's hand.

+### Programs Used

+- [GitHub](https://github.com/) - used for version control.
+- [Heroku](https://dashboard.heroku.com/apps) -  used to deploy the live project.
+- [Lucidchart](https://lucid.app/documents#/dashboard) -  used to create the game flowchart
+- [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
+- [Grammerly](https://app.grammarly.com/) - used to proof read the README.md